dlguswo333/reveal-multiplex/README.md

 ## Caveats
 - It does not support secure connections as of now.
 Please use it on secure network.
 - Every time the server restarts, you need to reconnect the master as it forgets the previous master token.
+- The package's typing systems are a little messy.
+Supporting dual package, conditional exports is tough one.